A Tale of Two Critters

-A Tale of Two Critters is a 1977 American adventure documentary film produced by Walt Disney Productions, written and directed by Jack Speirs and released theatrically by Buena Vista Distribution on June 20, 1977.
+A Tale of Two Critters is an American adventure documentary film produced by Walt Disney Productions, written and directed by Jack Speirs and released theatrically by Buena Vista Distribution on June 20, 1977.

 Premise

 A glimpse at the relationship that develops between a young raccoon and a bear cub.
 As they play together in the splendor of the Pacific Northwest, the two grow into adulthood through a spirited odyssey filled with adventure in the wilds.